ellaism/ellaism.org/comparison.md

 CarbonVote (one-ETH-one-vote style of voting).

-In the recent Byzantium hard fork, Ethereum further changed coin issuance per block from 5 ETC to 3 ETC. This further reduces total coins that can be mined.
+In the recent Byzantium hard fork, Ethereum further changed coin issuance per block from 5 ETH to 3 ETH.
+This further reduces total coins that can be mined.
 And make pre-mine and the overall coin distribution more questionable.

 In terms of community, Ethereum has the largest groups of developers and